Posted by John P. Kronour, Ph.D. at 2/18/2014 3:00:00 PM

 Research shows that students in full-day kindergarten demonstrate greater reading and math achievement gains than those in half-day programs.
 They also have higher academic achievement in later grades and are more likely to develop a sustaining enjoyment for learning.
 Full-day kindergarten improves students’ social, emotional and behavioral development.

 Increased time allows children to explore activities more in depth.
 Art, music, and physical education can be a richer part of the school experience.
 Teachers have more opportunity to observe and work with students to identify possible learning issues and implement intervention strategies.
 Likewise, more advanced students have time to complete long-term projects.
 With this gift of time, teachers get to know their students much better and develop activities appropriate for their abilities and needs.

 t is our intent to pay for full-day kindergarten with the dollars that will be generated from our increased enrollment.
 The State has just this year brought back a per-student funding formula.
 Currently, each kindergarten student counts as .5 as we go half day.
 If we move to all-day, each student will be counted as 1.0.
 This would, in a regular year, increase our funding by an additional 80-90 students and would cover the cost of an all-day kindergarten program.

 I am seeking input on this subject but I am most interested in hearing compelling reasons why we should not implement a full-day kindergarten program.

 The district is meeting with pre-school directors to gather input.
 We also will be hosting a community forum on January 30th at Nevin Coppock beginning at 7:00 p.m.
 We view this as a positive opportunity for our students and their families.
 It is an investment with good returns.

-PLEASE NOTE that if you do reply to this blog entry, you must provide a name or valid e-mail.
-You can select to have the online response posted as anonymous.
+PLEASE NOTE: If you reply to this blog entry, you must provide a name or valid e-mail.
+You then have the option to have the online response posted as anonymous.